udu3324/stm32pe-midi/README.md

 There were many problems while prototyping and laying out things.
 I had bare knowledge of how flexures worked and had to create as many prototypes as needed until the right movement was made.
 I also didn't know that the size of the board would be a big constraint that was completely ignored.

+Problems during fabrication
+ * TMAG5273 has a fixed i2c address which only differes by buying different models (B1, C1, D1) or running extra interrupt traces
+ * M screw spacers broke off when screwing in
+ * Too high of a tolerance between the board and 3d printed parts, had to cut off bottom two aligners on all keys

 Here's a list of problems after fabrication + firmare
  * Flats/sharp/black keys flexure design suffers too much with plastic deformation permanently, as well as temporarily
  * ^ This issue also causes a permanent distance change as there is now less distance to measure than before